jalalah/389Rfall18/week/4/writeup/README.md

 * Download files: pull -remote path- -local path-
 * Quit: quit

 The inner shell allows you to be directly on the Cornerstone Airline's server.
-With this, you'll be able to navigate through Krueger's server with full root privilidges.
+With this, you'll be able to navigate through Krueger's server with full root privileges.
+That means you do not have to worry about having all your commands in one input string, instead, it acts like any normal command line.

 ## Makeup Of the Script

-The script was created in a simple manner, it only requires:
+The script was created in a simple manner, it only required:

 * A Single Method
 * Loops
 * Conditionals
-* A Socket.
+* A Socket

 When first running the code, you are within the outer shell and are restricted to the four commands listed previously.
 Each command eligible within the outer shell are executed by using if statements then calling the *execute_cmd* method.

-When launching the inner shell, a similiar process takes place.
+When launching the inner shell, a similar process takes place.
 The only difference is tracking the directory the user cd's into.